digipost/signering-docs/source/client-integration/buy-enterprise-certificates.rst

    .. group-tab:: Commfides

-    A production can be bought from Commfides, on either their `Norwegian <https://www.commfides.com/en/commfides-virksomhetssertifikat/>`__ or `English <https://www.commfides.com/en/commfides-virksomhetssertifikat/>`__ site.
+    A production certificate can be bought from Commfides, on either their `Norwegian <https://www.commfides.com/en/commfides-virksomhetssertifikat/>`__ or `English <https://www.commfides.com/en/commfides-virksomhetssertifikat/>`__ site.
 Please see *Bestill Virksomhetssertifikat/Order Enterprise Certificate* for use in a production environment.

     When buying an enterprise certificate from Commfides, you will receive an email containing three *.p12* files: *auth*, *enc* and *sign*.
 You shall use the one named *auth* with :code:`Key Usage = Digital Signature`.